 Only members whose dues are paid in accordance with the foregoing shall be considered in "good standing" and eligible to hold office and to vote at any meeting of the members of DDCSV, subject to the further limitations specified in Article IV.D below.

 D. Limitations on Holding Office, Voting.
 Only members in good standing for not less than six (6) months may qualify to serve on the Steering Committee (discussed further in Article VII below).
-Only members in good standing for not less than three (3) months may vote on a matter of whether to endorse a candidate for elective office or to declare a position on any ballot initiative or proposed legislation (discussed further in Article XI below).
+Only members in good standing for not less than three (3) months may vote on a matter of whether to endorse a candidate for elective office or to declare a position on any ballot initiative or proposed legislation (discussed further in Article XI.A below).

 E. Member Information.
 Each member shall provide his/her full name, residence or business address, telephone number and a valid email address (if available).
 A member's information may be shared with other organizations as approved by the Steering Committee only with the express consent of such member.